Danvers Opening

 It is also known as the Kentucky Opening, Queen's Attack, Queen's Excursion, Wayward Queen Attack, Patzer Opening, and Parham Attack.

+The Encyclopaedia of Chess Openings code C20 includes the Danvers Opening and other miscellaneous second moves for White after 1.e4 e5.

 History and nomenclature

 1.e4 e5 2.Qh5 has acquired several names over the years, none of which are universally used.
 The earliest known appearance in print was in the Dubuque Chess Journal in May 1875, where it was dubbed the Kentucky Opening, perhaps in reference to a game played in Danville, Kentucky, which was published in the August issue of the same magazine.
 (This name was also applied by J. H. Blackburne to the unsound Jerome Gambit.)
 In the American Chess Bulletin in 1905, the opening was referred to as the Danvers Opening, so named by E. E. Southard, a well-known psychiatrist and a strong amateur chess player, after the hospital where he worked.